paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Nov 9, 2025 - Dive in
+Creating a 4 of 4 sketch for the Tower View.
+Process is different, but maybe it won't change drastically.

 ### Nov 7, 2025 - keep on swimming
 Do the process.
 Working on number three oil pastel again today.
 Greenhouse got down to 49 F, but the kerosene heater also arrived.

 ### Nov 5, 2025 - Be more intentional with your phone
 I have a good number of Dis-cards now.
 Still more tape left from the last drawing, but I need to get back to drawing and finish this last (?) view from the tower.
 Even though I didn't do a fourth charcoal on site, I may do a fourth from a photo, so that I have a "complete set" of views from all directions.